KabC03/-ABANDONED-JankC-compiler/Documentation/IR.md

 - OUTPUT_x R0

-    - Print the value contained within R0 to the terminal
+    - Print the value contained within R0 to the termi

 - ALLOCATE R0 R1